Archive for the AZC 'Service Opportunities'

 The doan is the person who hits the bells during the ceremonies.
 The community needs more doans; there are only a couple of people who actively perform the role.
 Being doan is a great dharma practice.

 Highland Correctional Center (Eagle River)

 AZC volunteers visit the women’s prison on the first and third Friday each month.
 This is a wonderful opportunity to share dharma with the support of experienced leaders.
 This is open to women only.
-Please contact Cindy Schraer, firstname.lastname@example.org, if interested in participating .
-The group usually leaves Anchorage at 5:30 pm and gets back around 9 to 9:30.
+Please contact Cindy Schraer, email@example.com, if interested in participating .
+The group usually leaves Anchorage at 9:45 am and gets back around 1 pm.

 Spring Creek Correctional Center (Seward)

-Currently volunteers visit Spring Creek the fourth Saturday of each month.
+Currently volunteers visit Spring Creek the second and fourth Saturday of each month.
 The departure time is 11 AM and arrival back in Anchorage is around 7 PM.
 This service opportunity is open only to men.
-If you are interested in vistiting Spring Creek contact Dax, email@example.com.
+If you are interested in visiting Spring Creek contact Dax, firstname.lastname@example.org.

 An Alaska Department of Corrections application process is required before visiting a correctional facility, which generally takes several weeks for approval.
 After an orientation a new volunteer receives a lay volunteer card.
 A lay volunteer must accompany a lay leader or priest to visit a correctional facility.
-To become a lay leader, one must consistently volunteer in the correctional system for at least six months; a lay leader may visit any Alaskan correctional facility independently.
 Click to view and download a religious volunteer application form.